IntelRealSense/librealsense/wrappers/csharp/readme.md

 - cd build
 - cmake .. -DBUILD_CSHARP_BINDINGS=ON

-The file 'realsense2.sln' should be created in the build folder, open the file with Visual Studio and build any of the C# examples.
+The file 'realsense2.sln' should be created in the build folder, open the file with Visual Studio, C# examples and library will be available in the solution under 'Wrappers/csharp'.

-Both the native and the .NET wrapper will be built as part of the example dependencies.
+Both the native and the .NET wrapper are built by default as part of the examples dependencies.

 ## Hello World